 This would vary depending on individual circumstances.
-Generally if a couple have been trying to conceive for more than a year it is likely that there is a problem contributing to their difficulties, nevertheless 50% of couples who haven’t conceived after one year will conceive if they wait another year.
+Generally if a couple has been trying to conceive for more than a year it is likely that there is a problem contributing to their difficulties, nevertheless, 50% of couples who haven’t conceived after one year will conceive if they wait another year.
 It is for this reason, that the UK’s National Institute for clinical excellence (NICE) recommends waiting 2 years before undergoing treatment for fertility problems.

 The paradox in younger women is that whilst your chances of conceiving are much better, if you haven’t conceived within a year, this does suggest there is a problem as we would expect 9 out 10 women under the age of 30 years to have conceived by then.

 Nevertheless, because the ovarian reserve and egg quality of younger women (<30 years) is better, waiting longer for treatment or tests is not as detrimental as would be the case in older women.

 If you would like to make and enquiry or book a consultation, please see check link below: